-Ray Hennessey is Editorial Director of Entrepreneur.com.
+Ray Hennessey is the former editorial director of Entrepreneur.

 More From Ray Hennessey

 In the battle of the presidential campaign slogans, one side won by an Electoral College landslide.

 Mylan's crisis response to high EpiPen prices is focused on an important goal: changing the national conversation on health pricing.

 It's a major milestone today for a Google product that never lived up to its hype.